What is Cataract?

 The function of the lens inside the eye is to focus light onto the retina, providing clear vision and adjustment for objects far away and up close.

-The lens is made up of mainly water and protein.
+The lens is made up mainly of water and protein.
 As we age, protein in the lens can often clump together and then begin to cloud a small area of the lens.
 Over time, this clouding grows and gradually worsens the vision of the patient.
 Researchers have yet to identify exactly why this happens as we get older.